Nditah/100-days-of-code/README.md

 ### Day 6: September 15, 2020

 **Today's Progress**: I built this quote generator app HTML, CSS, and Vanilla Javascript.
-It was quite easy project but I find re-iterating a fundamental step to really fully understand concepts.
+It was quite an easy project but I find re-iterating a fundamental step to really fully understand concepts.

 **Thoughts:** Repetition is key.